-- On most systems, the time taken to send a message between two processors depends on their location on the interconnect. - Latency may depend on number of hops between processors - Bandwidth may also vary between different pairs of processors - In an SMP cluster, communication is normally faster (lower latency and higher bandwidth) inside a node (using shared memory) than between nodes b.
-2D torus of 16 nodes c.
-Hypercube tree of 16 nodes (16 = 24 so n = 4)
+- On most systems, the time taken to send a message between two processors depends on their location on the interconnect. - Latency may depend on number of hops between processors - Bandwidth may also vary between different pairs of processors - In an SMP cluster, communication is normally faster (lower latency and higher bandwidth) inside a node (using shared memory) than between nodes (using the network)

+Communication latency

-Communication latency often behaves as a fixed cost + term proportional to number of hops.
+often behaves as a fixed

+cost + term proportional to

+number of hops.